monarchythe/ShowMeTheMoney/README.md

 This project was presented to a **class of 30 students and the professor** as part of a professional evaluation.

-> **Note:** This is a conceptual architecture and design report.
+> **Note:** This is a conceptual architecture and design solution.
 The system was architected, diagrammed, and documented but not implemented.

 ---